vl4ds/Documentation/device-type-developers-guide/overview.rst

 and it doesn't matter to the SmartApp what kind of switch is actually involved.

-This virtual representation of the device is called a device-type handler.
+This virtual representation of the device is called a device handler, or SmartDevice.

 .. note::

     This layer of abstraction is key to the successful function and flexibility of the SmartThings platform.
-Architecturally, device-type handlers are the bridge between generic capabilities and the device or protocol specific interface actually used to communicate with the device.
+Architecturally, device handlers are the bridge between generic capabilities and the device or protocol specific interface actually used to communicate with the device.

-The diagram below depicts where device-type handlers sit in the SmartThings architecture.
+The diagram below depicts where device handlers sit in the SmartThings architecture.

 .. figure:: ../img/device-types/smartthings-architecture.png
    :alt: Smart Things Architecture

-In the example shown above, the job of the device-type handler (that is implementing the "switch" capability) is to parse incoming, protocol-specific status messages from the device and turn them into normalized "events".
+In the example shown above, the job of the device handler (that is implementing the "switch" capability) is to parse incoming, protocol-specific status messages from the device and turn them into normalized "events".
 It is also responsible for accepting normalized